isomerpages/govtech-stp/News-and-Media/press-releases/_posts/2022-01-21-file-Focusing Our Resources and Refining Our Healthcare Protocols to Deal with the Omicron Wave.md

 ---
-title: Focusing Our Resources and Refining Our Healthcare Protocols to Deal with the Omicron Wave
+title: MOH - Focusing Our Resources and Refining Our Healthcare Protocols to Deal with the Omicron Wave
 date: 2022-01-21
 layout: file